 “This program is the only one of its kind in Australia,” said the Carrillo Gantner AO, Chairman of the Sidney Myer Fund.
 “Our independent artists are the least likely to receive support for their activities, the least able to access advocacy channels, but the most critical to our cultural life.
 We are very pleased to be working with the Tim Fairfax Family Foundation and investing in Australia’s future in this manner”

 Tim Fairfax AC, Chairman of the Tim Fairfax Family Foundation said “As a strong believer in collaboration it is inspiring to be working with the Sidney Myer Fund to build the capacity of the arts in Queensland and the Northern Territory.
 We look forward to working with small to medium arts organisations.”

-The Capacity Building Program will strengthen and grow the independent arts and cultural sector in Australia by granting money to ensembles, collectives and groups that are highly connected within their sector, and producing excellent work.
+The Capacity Building Program will strengthen and grow the independent arts and cultural sector in Australia by granting money to ensembles, collectives and groups that are highly connected health canada pharmacy add and adhd within their sector, and producing excellent work.
 Funds will be awarded untied – to be applied as the recipients see fit in the course of their everyday activities.